CALPINAE, EREBIDAE, NOCTUOIDEA

 Tropical Queensland Wildlife from Dusk to Dawn Science and Art

 This adult moth is brown, often with pale splotches on each forewing.
-There is a crest of scales halfway along the inner margin of each forewing that disguises its shape when the moth is at rest with the wings folded.
+There is a crest of scales halfway along the hind margin of each forewing that disguises its shape when the moth is at rest with the wings folded.
 The forewing tips are recurved.
 The wingspan is about 3 cms.

 The species may be found in